LoofGodd/TinhMoto/README.md

 ##Tinh Moto

-This was my first website, I dicided to push it into github btw. :)
+This was my first website, I decided to push it into GitHub btw. :)